 “Not only is working from home a matter of comfort and flexibility, but it is also a solution for safety and continuity of care.
 The radiologist does not have to go to the hospital and risk being in contact with the virus.
 Radiologists who are quarantined can remain active from home.
 Even if they test positive but do not develop symptoms, they would be able to continue reporting on scans.
 The combination of these four factors has increased our search to implement home workstations.”

 Post-covid-19, there are more opportunities for hospitals to allow radiologists to work from home.
 The added flexibility can increase workplace satisfaction and morale, or act as an incentive to perform the more repetitive, reporting-intensive tasks, such as reporting on screening scans.

 The challenges of a different workspace at home

-Dr Scholtens summarised the main obstacle for home reporting in these words:
+Dr Scholtens summarised the main obstacle to home reporting in these words:

 “A workspace is not a radiologist workspace”.

 A radiologist reporting from home needs a PACS home station.
-To attend the multi-disciplinary team meetings (MDTs), they require video conferencing tools.
+To attend multi-disciplinary team meetings (MDTs), they require video conferencing tools.
 A good setup would include a laptop and (two) external monitors, connected to the central system via a VPN connection.
 Ergonomic considerations are also important, such as a height-adjustable desk.
-Some radiologists prefer configured keyboards, use a special mouse or speech recognition software.
+Some radiologists prefer configured keyboards, and use a special mouse or speech recognition software.
 Meeting all these requirements is no small effort for hospitals.
-Dr. Scholtens explains:
+Dr Scholtens explains:

 “A major challenge is the investment: buying all those workstations.
 Not only is the technical equipment expensive, but you also need a very strong, secure, and reliable internet connection, for all radiologists.
 Finally, and vitally important, the IT department also needs to support the setup and be able to help us whenever there are issues. “